 - Bulkier than basic models

 Compared to standalone dryers, this kit prioritizes convenience and cleanliness.
-The tradeoff is that it may be more expensive and complex than basic dryers.
+The tradeoff is a slightly lower drying power compared to dedicated high-velocity dryers, making it best for small to medium pets.

 - Multiple heat and speed options